hashicorp/consul/website/source/docs/guides/connect-production.md

 A service's identity, in the form of an x.509 certificate, will only be issued to an API client that has `service:write` permission for that service.
-In other words, any client that has permission to _register_ an instance of a service will be able to identify as that service and access all of resources that that service is allowed to access.
+In other words, any client that has permission to _register_ an instance of a service will be able to identify as that service and access all of the resources that that service is allowed to access.

 A secure ACL setup must meet these criteria: